Changing beliefs about disability in BME faith communities

 It is essential that all parents and carers of disabled children can participate in decision making, including those of minority ethnicities and cultures.
 Over 50% of children with disabilities in Greenwich are in BME families (figures provided by the local authority) and yet these ethnic groups are the least likely to engage with service providers such as health, education and social care.

 Non-acceptance of disability in BME communities

 Parents tell us that there are problems with accepting disability in some BME communities.
 Disabled children can be a source of shame, a sign of insufficient faith or a curse.
 Parents are told that their children can be 'cured' through prayer.
 Disabled children are not always welcome at their church services.
 Parents are fearful of taking their children to church services if the child presents challenging behaviour, is noisy or just appears to be different.
-They are shunned by their communities.

 The church is at the centre of the community so from this comes a general feeling of rejection and stigma which causes the family to withdraw.
 Isolation creates further problems including stress, poor health and family breakdown.